 Other Places to Eat in Little Rock

 So, there’s my list from my very first visit to Little Rock.
-One other place that hosted us but closed shortly after that I’d like to mention is Cajun’s.
+One of the other places that hosted us but closed shortly afterward that I’d like to mention is Cajun’s.
 I’m sure I’m not the only one sad to see it go.
 I’ll cherish my hurricane glass fondly.

 Since I wrote this article, I’ve had the pleasure of returning to Little Rock several times.
-They even let me judge the 2019 World Cheese Dip Championship.
-A highlight of my blogging career.
-I’ve gotten to know more of the city and wrote an article about my favorite things to do, besides eat, in Little Rock.
-Some of the other restaurants I’ve tried on my other visits are:
+They even let me judge the 2019 World Cheese Dip Championship – a highlight of my blogging career.
+I’ve gotten to know more of the city and wrote an article about my favorite things to do – besides eat – in Little Rock.
+Some of the other restaurants I’ve tried on my latest visits are:

 - Capital Bar + Grill – mac n cheese to die for